Powers of the president of the United States: Commander-in-chief

 During the 20th century, certain regional commanders came to be called "commander-in-chief".
-Before 2002, combatant commanders were referred to as commanders-in-chief on a daily basis (e.g. Commander in Chief of U.S. Central Command), even though the positions were in fact already statutorily designated as "combatant commander" (CCDR).
+Before 2002, combatant commanders were referred to as commanders-in-chief on a daily basis (e.g. Commander in Chief of the U.S. Central Command), even though the positions were in fact already statutorily designated as "combatant commander" (CCDR).
 On 24 October 2002, Defense Secretary Donald H. Rumsfeld announced his decision that the use of the commander-in-chief title would thereafter be reserved for the president only.

 As the purpose of a military is to combat foreign invaders and adversaries, U.S. troops cannot be deployed on U.S. soil.
 There is only one exception to this rule: if the president invokes the Insurrection Act of 1807 to quell civil turmoils, rebellions and insurrections.

 The president can – with certain limitations – call into federal service all or individual units of the National Guards and naval militias of the states to either supplement regular forces, assist state governments in the case of rebellion or insurrection, or to enforce federal law when such enforcement is impracticable by normal means.
 Additionally, the president also maintains direct control over the District of Columbia National Guard.
 As opposed to military forces, militia units can operate on American soil.

 In times of war or national emergency, the Congress may grant the president broader powers to manage the national economy and protect the security of the United States, but these powers were not expressly granted by the Constitution.